 15 Reasons to Visit the Louisville Zoo

-There's no shortage of fun to be had in Louisville, Kentucky, but if you're in the area, there's one experience you don't want to miss.
-The Louisville Zoo is a must-see for kids and adults alike, with a number of one-of-a-kind exhibits and features families adore.
+There's no shortage of fun to be had in Louisville, Kentucky, and the Louisville Zoo is a must-see for kids and adults alike, with a number of one-of-a-kind exhibits and features families adore.

 The following are just a handful of the reasons we'd gladly spend an entire day visiting this epic animal paradise.